CryptoDogg/blog-articles/bridge-blog-article-english.md

 Isn't it a really bad idea that developers have to write codes customized only for the sToken's unique specification?
 That's why we'll introduce the sTokens Bridge.
-When Alice deposits her sToken into the sTokens Bridge, she gets a certificate of staking and 98 Ingram ERC20 tokens which represents her staking amount.
+When Alice deposits her sToken into the sTokens Bridge, she gets a certificate of staking and 98 Ingram ERC20 tokens, i.e. she gets ERC20 tokens which are equivalent to her staking amount.

 <img src="sTokensBridge.png" width="38%">